The Galleon Swim School

 Objectives:

-- Further develop competency in backstroke technique
+- Further develop competency in backstroke technique, timing and rhythm.

 - Front crawl breath control (breathing to the side)

-- Backstroke timing and rhythm
+- Backstroke turns

-Swim Skills 4
+Swim Skills 4 (4:1 ratio)

 Aim: To improve the quality of stroke technique, introduce multi aquatic skills/disciplines and basic lifesaving skills